Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What information and evidence is disclosed to subjects of the investigation other than the leniency applicant?

-Access to such documents is given only to the parties involved, provided that they agree not to copy them or disclose information qualified as confidential by the Competition Council.
+Access to such documents is given only to the parties involved, provided that they agree not to copy them or disclose information qualified as confidential by the Competition Council (in practice, the council allows for handwritten copies to be made, but not mechanical copies such as photographs).
 The information from such documents can be used only with regard to an investigation concerning a breach of the Competition Law.

 What level of cooperation is required from applicants?